Mikhail Youzhny: Breakthrough: 2004–2007

 Youzhny started the 2004 season with a second round defeat by Sargis Sargsian at the Qatar Open in Doha.
 At the Australian Open, Youzhny lost in the first round to Sébastien Grosjean, but then reached his first quarterfinals of the season at the Indesit ATP Milan Indoor, where he lost to Antony Dupuis.
-At the Dubai Tennis Championships, he reached his first semifinal of the season after defeating world No. 3 Guillermo Coria in the first round, but lost to Feliciano Lopez in three sets.
+At the Dubai Tennis Championships, he reached his first semifinal of the season after defeating world No. 3 Guillermo Coria in the first round, but lost to Feliciano López in three sets.
 At the Indian Wells Masters Youzhny beat Mark Philippoussis in the second round, but lost to world No. 5 Andre Agassi in straight sets in round four.
 At the Hamburg Masters, Youzhny reached his first quarterfinals at an ATP Masters 1000 event.
 He lost to Ivan Ljubičić in a three setter.
-His good form continued into the French Open, where he had wins over Dennis van Scheppingen and Andrei Pavel, but was eliminated in the third round by Nicolas Escude in four sets.
+His good form continued into the French Open, where he had wins over Dennis van Scheppingen and Andrei Pavel, but was eliminated in the third round by Nicolas Escudé in four sets.

-Coming to Wimbledon, Youzhny had won only 2 grass matches and he was upset in the first round by 415 ranked Goran Ivanisevic.
+Coming to Wimbledon, Youzhny had won only 2 grass matches and he was upset in the first round by 415 ranked Goran Ivanišević.
 At the 2004 Summer Olympics in Athens, Youzhny upset Nicolas Kiefer to reach the quarterfinals, but lost to American Mardy Fish in straight sets.
-His next tournament was the US Open, where he defeated Albert Montañés and David Nalbandian, before losing to Tomas Berdych in five sets.
+His next tournament was the US Open, where he defeated Albert Montañés and David Nalbandian, before losing to Tomáš Berdych in five sets.
 He responded to his US Open loss by reaching the final of the China Open in Beijing, defeating three top 20 players; Rainer Schüttler, Dominik Hrbatý and Paradorn Srichaphan.
 Marat Safin, a fellow Russian, defeated Youzhny in the final.
 Youzhny's next two events were the Grand Prix de Tennis de Lyon and the Kremlin Cup, where he reached the quarterfinals, losing to Xavier Malisse, and the semifinals, losing to Nikolay Davydenko, respectively.
 In October at the St. Petersburg Open, Youzhny won his first title since 2002, defeating world No. 53 Karol Beck in two sets.
 Youzhny ended the year by reaching the quarterfinals of the BNP Paribas Masters in Paris.
 He had earlier upset eighth ranked Tim Henman but lost in the quarterfinals to Radek Štěpánek.
 Youzhny's season tally was a 42–27 win–loss record, and he had a year-end ranking of sixteen.